 Daily LifeClick to Open

-Dorms.
+Dorms and Housing.
 Students will stay in a dormitory located within the Greater Tokyo Area.
 Your dorm will be within walking distance from a train station, granting you easy access to Tokyo’s numerous sites and attractions through one of the most efficient and comprehensive transportation networks in the world.

 Tokyo boasts an amazing array of restaurants and eateries to satisfy any palates and diets.
 Students are responsible for their own meals.